This post may contain affiliate links.

 Do you call it “puppy chow” or “muddy buddies”?

-And if you show up to the party with a giant bowl, well then you will certainly be the life of the party.
-It's a guarantee.
+If you show up to the party with a giant bowl, well then you will certainly be the life of the party.
+It’s a guarantee.

-- chex cereal: doesn't have to be the name brand, rice squares of your choice!
+- chex cereal: doesn’t have to be the name brand, rice squares of your choice!
+We use the classic rice chex cereal flavor versus the other variations.

 - Holiday Mint M&Ms: I love the mint M&Ms and stalk the stores for them the second Halloween is over.
 You can use another flavor or the classic candy if preferred.

-How to make this Christmas Puppy Chow:
+How to make this Christmas Puppy Chow

-- Transfer the Christmas Chex Mix to a large ziploc bag and add the powdered sugar on top.
-Shake to fully coat all of the cereal. (steps 4-5)
+Step 4: Transfer the cereal mixture to a large ziplock bag and add the powdered sugar on top.

-- You can use a double boiler method to melt the chocolate for this Christmas puppy chow if you prefer instead of using the microwave.
+You can use a double boiler method to melt the chocolate for this Christmas puppy chow if you prefer instead of using the microwave.

-- This recipe can certainly be a great option for St. Patrick's Day as well--Just add green and white M&Ms instead!
-Or if there isn't a special holiday around the corner, regular M&Ms are great as well!
+This recipe can certainly be a great option for St. Patrick’s Day as well--Just add green and white M&Ms instead!
+Or if there isn’t a special holiday around the corner, regular M&Ms are great as well!

-Optional Add-Ins:
+Optional Add-Ins

 - pretzels for a sweet and salty flavor